aarthiramkumar/random-password-generator/README.md

 ## Overview

 The Random Password Generator is a tool designed to generate strong and secure passwords for various applications.
-It helps users create complex and unique passwords, enhancing the security of their accounts and data.
+It provides a user-friendly interface and leverages a combination of technologies to ensure the creation of reliable passwords.

 ## Features